rocksolidwebdesign/Ubuntu-Server-In-A-Box/README.rst

 Have a `look at the installer <https://github.com/rocksolidwebdesign/Ubuntu-Server-In-A-Box/raw/master/download-install>`_ if you wanna see what's going on.

 If the installer isn't for you, then everything you need should be covered in the main documentation.
-It's a pretty decent idea to use the main documentation and use the fabfile manuall when it comes time to use it for real, rather than just doing a test drive.
+It's a pretty decent idea to use the main documentation and use the fabfile manually when it comes time to use it for real, rather than just doing a test drive.

 * `Documentation <https://github.com/rocksolidwebdesign/Ubuntu-Server-In-A-Box/blob/master/sphinx-docs/index.rst>`_